Ant3ney/Anthonys_Finance_App/README.md

 ## Doordash Targeter

-Will let you know how much / long to work for when doing doordash.
+Will let you know how much / long to work for when doing Doordash.

 ## Important Dependencies